• WiFi *

 Some time ago, if you were traveling along the bypass in Nags Head, you would have passed Dowdy’s Amusement Park.
 It was a small family-run park that included a ferris wheel, bumper cars, a wooden roller coaster, and arcade, the perfect place to take the kids for an hour or two in the evening.
 Over time, as some of the rides aged, maintenance became a problem and by the time it closed in 2005, the park had lost a bit of its luster.

 The Town of Nags Head purchased the property in 2014 and there was a considerable debate about what to do with property.
 It was finally decided that Dowdy’s Amusement Park was going to be Dowdy Park, a multi-use playground, fitness, entertainment and picnic area, as well as a gathering place for musicians.
+And so it was settled that Dowdy Park in Nags Head would be created to be enjoyed by locals and visitors for years upon years.

-There’s a roller slide—similar to a a playground slide, but replacing what is usually metal or plastic are rollers, so kids slide across the rollers to the ground.
+There’s a roller slide—similar to a playground slide, but replacing what is usually metal or plastic are rollers, so kids slide across the rollers to the ground.
 There are more conventional slides, jungle gyms, and swings as well.

-There is a multi-use fitness path that winds its way through the grounds.
+There is a multi-use fitness path that winds its way through the park grounds.
 The path divides the children’s playground from the grassy common areas in the middle of the park.

 Those common areas are large enough to allow kids—or adults— to play catch, frisbee, kick a soccer ball around or enjoy any number of activities.

 A number of grants helped Nags Head keep costs in line while fashioning a truly unique space.
-Trillium Health Resources was particularly generous with a $750,000 grant; a $250,000 grant from the Dare County Tourism Board was also instrumental in brining the park to life, as well as funding from the Outer Banks Community Foundation.
+Trillium Health Resources was particularly generous with a $750,000 grant; a $250,000 grant from the Dare County Tourism Board was also instrumental in bringing the park to life, as well as funding from the Outer Banks Community Foundation.